The Chef Knife Showdown: The Santoku Knife vs. The Chef’s Knife

 What is a Santoku Knife?

-In the culinary world, Santoku translates as “three virtues” which is often used to define its three main uses: slicing, chopping, and mincing.
-Some chefs also say these three virtues refer to using three different parts of the blade – the main cutting edge for slicing, the heel for intense chopping, and the tip for detailed work – while others say it simply refers to its ability to cut meat, vegetables and fish.
-Whichever translation you prefer, the Santoku knife’s many uses make it a kitchen essential.
+In the culinary world, Santoku translates as “three virtues” and is often used to define this knife’s three main uses: slicing, chopping, and mincing.
+Some chefs also say these three virtues refer to using three different parts of the blade: the main cutting edge for slicing, the heel for intense chopping, and the tip for detailed work.
+Then others say it simply refers to its ability to cut meat, vegetables and fish.
+Whichever translation you prefer, the Santoku knife also comes with many uses in the kitchen.

 Although Japanese style chef knives are traditionally sharpened on one side (single bevel), double bevel Santoku knives have become more popular over the years.
 For example, the F.N.
-Sharp Santoku knife captures some of the same traits as our Western-style chef’s knife, with a double bevel edge sharpened at a 50:50 ratio (13 degrees per side) and a slight curve to accommodate the rock chop technique.
+Sharp Santoku knife captures some of the same traits as our Western-style chef’s knife, with a double bevel edge sharpened at a 50:50 ratio (13 degrees per side) and a slight curve (belly) to accommodate the rock-chop technique.

 When to Use a Santoku vs. a Chef’s Knife

-The chef’s knife may also be the right choice when cutting through dense ingredients like melons, squashes and other fall vegetables, while the Santoku should be your go-to for recipes that call for thinly sliced and perfectly uniform ingredients (think ratatouille).
+The chef’s knife may also be the right choice when cutting through large and/or dense ingredients like melons, squashes and other fall vegetables, while the Santoku should be your go-to for recipes that call for thinly sliced and perfectly uniform ingredients.

-When it comes down to it, choosing between the chef’s knife and the Santoku can also be a matter of personal preference and chopping style.
+Choosing between the chef’s knife and the Santoku can also be a matter of personal preference and chopping style.
 Smaller-handed people might prefer the way the Santoku feels in their hands as it’s light, smaller and has a certain ease of handling, while people with larger hands may prefer the chef’s knife due to its heft.
-Either way, both knives have their uses in the kitchen, making it a bonus when both are included in your kitchen knife set.